tinafletcher/tinafletcher.github.io/exploreai.md

 ### Conclusion; things to think about

 Did we achieve the desired takeaways?
-+ Attendees leave the session with at least one practical idea for how to start leveraging AI in their software quality tasks
++ Attendees leave the session with at least one new practical idea for how to start leveraging AI in their software quality tasks
-+ Attendees’ imaginations have been sparked with additional AI use cases to continue exploring in the future
++ Attendees’ imaginations have been sparked with additional AI use cases or experiments to continue exploring in the future

 Things to think about
-+ Security and privacy
++ Security and privacy considerations
-+ Like any tool, there are trade offs
++ Pick and choose where you can benefit the most from AI tools
++ Do some initial brainstorming before you ask AI; avoid constraining your thinking
 + It’s a pretty cool time to be a tester; lots to explore related to evaluation of AI-based systems